-Further, due to the on-going COVID-19 pandemic, international travel around the globe will continue to be significantly hindered due to the high risk of infection.
+Further, due to the on-going COVID-19 risks and the high probability of other diseases or variants causing another outbreak, international travel around the globe will continue to be significantly hindered due to the high risk of infection.
 As such, there is a "growing global consensus" for the need for a COVID-19 immunity passport to permit international travel based on digital proof of vaccination and a negative COVID-19 test result.
-As we believe that the general results of a T-cell diagnostic test will provide a better long term understanding of an individual's COVID-19 status and immunity than other COVID-19 diagnostic tests, we believe that by linking our Virax Immune diagnostic test kit to our immunology software application (collectively, "Virax Immune Platform"), we can integrate the application through a software development kits ("SDK") and application programming interface ("API") to assist with the creation of an immunity passport system proposed by global authorities by allowing governments to have access to an individual's test results, which could be ground breaking from a COVID-19 health perspective since there is no COVID-19 immunity passport as of March 31, 2022.
-Currently, vaccine passport technology is being rolled out globally and it is already extrapolating data streams from a variety of sources but predominately based on government mandated vaccination programs.
+As we believe that the general results of a T-cell diagnostic test will provide a better long term understanding of an individual's COVID-19 status and immunity than other COVID-19 diagnostic tests, we believe that by linking our ViraxImmune diagnostic test kit to our immunology software application (collectively, "ViraxImmune Platform"), we can integrate the application through software development kits ("SDKs") and application programming interfaces ("APIs") to assist with the creation of an immunity passport system proposed by global authorities by allowing governments to have access to an individual's test results, which could be ground breaking from a COVID-19 health perspective since there is no COVID-19 immunity passport as of March 31, 2023.
+Currently, vaccine passport technology is being rolled out globally and it is already extrapolating data streams from a variety of sources but is predominately based on government mandated vaccination programs.
 The governments integrate data through a variety of means and methods, including the procurement processes which we have played a role in applying previously.
-However, as of the date of this report, we have not engaged with any governments for Virax Immune Platform yet.
-We believe that as vaccination efficacy wavers, and as time goes on, other forms of data and information will become crucial in understanding an individual's ability to travel or cross borders safely.
-The Virax Immune Platform will provide proprietary data flows to further governments' application programs as they diversify data flows away from simple binary vaccinations as the sole indictor of travel suitability.
+However, as of the date of this report, we have not engaged with any governments for ViraxImmune Platform.
+We believe that as vaccination efficacy continues to waver, and as time goes on, other forms of data and information will become crucial in understanding an individual's ability to travel or cross borders safely.
+The ViraxImmune Platform will provide proprietary data flows to further governments' application programs as they diversify data flows away from simple binary vaccinations as the sole indictor of travel suitability.
 We believe immune system responses can accurately paint a more accurate long-term picture of an individual's likelihood to be protected from serious disease and will likely be associated with their chances of contracting a disease and the possibility of transmitting the disease to others.
-We foresee our Virax Immune Platform and the information that we will produce from it will be a resourceful tool for every government globally if they are to feasibly open borders to all medium to high risk countries in the near to medium term future while also safeguarding their citizens as much as possible.
+We foresee our ViraxImmune Platform and the information that we will produce from it will be a resourceful tool for every government globally if they are to feasibly open borders to all medium to high risk countries in the near to medium term future while also safeguarding their citizens as much as possible.